chrisjavieroliveros/SMASCSS/README.md

 │  ├── 6-custom
 │  ├── 7-animation
 │  ├── main.scss
-├──
 ```

 ### Files

-### Folders: Categorizing SCSS(CSS) Rules
-`main.css` Is our main scss file where ; it is where we import our directories.
+`main.scss` Is our main scss file where ; it is where we import our directories.
 It's best to leave this untouched.
 Unless we plan on adding a new directory to our project.

-**Note: Each folder contains its own directory file (_dir suffix).**
+`_dir.scss` Each folder contains its own directory file (_dir suffix).

+### Folders: Categorizing SCSS(CSS) Rules

 #### Plugins [_0-Plugins_]
 The plugins directory contains all and ANY external assets, packages and resources.